rezahusain/rubric/README.md

-# sdf-final-project-rubric
+# Rubric
-Rubric used for assessing capstone projects in 12-week software development foundations course
+Rubrics used for assessing projects in workforce eduation courses